 Why do so many households struggle?

-The Household survival Budget reflects the bare minimum that a household needs to live and work today.
-It does not include savings for emergencies or future goals like college.
-In 2016, costs were well above the Federal Poverty Level of $11,880 for a single adult and $24,300 for a family of four.
-Family costs increased by 15 perfect statewide from 2010 to 2016, compared to 9 perfect inflation nationally.
+The Household Survival Budget reflects the bare minimum cost to live and work in modern economy and includes housing, child care, food, transportation, health care, technology (a smartphone plan) and taxes.
+It does not include savings for emergencies or future goals like college or retirement.
+In 2018, household costs were well above the Federal Poverty Level of $12,140 for a single adult and $25,100 for a family of four.

 ....and the labor landscape is challenging for ALICE workers

 A breakdown of the labor force shows a small portion of adults (16 years and older) who are unemployed and a large number who are working.
 However, a significant portion of full- and part-time workers are paid by the house; these workers are more likely to have fluctuations in income and less likely to receive benefits.
 There is also a high number of workers outside of the labor force (people who are not employed and not looking for work), which has helped keep wages low: When more workers are available, employers have less incentive to raise wages to attract employees.

 *Wage working full-time required to support this budge

 For ALICE Survival Budget Sources, see the 2020 Methodology Overview available at UnitedforALICE.org/Methodology

 Note (Broward County 2018 Chart): Municipal-level data is 1- and 5-year averages for Incorporated Places and County Subdivisions, which include Census Designated Places (CDP) and Census County Divisions (CCD).
 Totals do not match county-level numbers because some places cross county boarders, geographies may overlap, data is not available for the smallest towns and county-level data is often 1-year estimates.

 Labor Status, Population 16 and Over, Broward County